Why use Runtipi

 How it started

 Runtipi started as a very opinionated set of Docker Compose files and shell scripts targeted at a beginner audience.
-It was designed to be a one-stop-shop for all your self-hosting needs.
+It was designed to be a one-stop shop for all your self-hosting needs.
 It was a great way to get started with self-hosting, but it was not very flexible and did not scale well.

 By working this way, we generate a self-documenting configuration that can be versioned and shared with others.
 We can also easily track changes and roll back to a previous version if needed.